NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 We highly recommend a good quality Industrial rated SD card is used, these offer near EMMC reliability while providing the benefits of easier re-programming and replacement in case of failure.

 In our testing the Sandisk Industrial cards last just as well as EMMC.
+[Model SDSDQAF3-008G-I](https://documents.westerndigital.com/content/dam/doc-library/en_us/assets/public/western-digital/product/embedded-flash/product-brief/product-brief-western-digital-industrial-sd-microsd.pdf)

 ##### 1.2.3.3 Net Boot
 The Compute Module 3+ Lite when on a correctly configured network can load all of it's files off a correctly configured server resulting in a gateway that doesn't have any internal storage for the highest reliability / maintenance.